Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: Related Work

 \textbf{Image Inpainting.} Among the non-learning approaches to image inpainting, propagating appearance information from neighboring pixels to the target region is the usual procedure~\cite{telea2004image}.
 Accordingly, these methods succeed in dealing with narrow holes, where color and texture vary smoothly, but fail when handling big holes, resulting in over-smoothing.
 Differently, patch-based methods~\cite{efros2001image} operate by iteratively searching for relevant patches from the image non-hole regions.
 These approaches are computationally expensive and therefore not fast enough for real-time applications.
 Moreover, they do not make semantically aware patch selections.

-Deep learning based methods usually initialize the image holes with a constant value, \textit{e.g.}, the mean pixel value of the training dataset.
-This image is further passed through a \ac{cnn}.
+Deep learning based methods usually initialize the image holes with a constant value, and further pass it through a \ac{cnn}.
 Context Encoders \cite{pathak2016context} were among the first ones to successfully use a standard pixel-wise reconstruction loss, as well as an adversarial loss for image inpainting tasks.
 Due to the resulting artifacts, Yang \textit{et~al.}~\cite{yang2017high} take the result from Context Encoders as input and then propagates the texture information from non-hole regions to fill the hole regions as post-processing.
 Song \textit{et~al.}~\cite{song2017image} use a refinement network in which a blurry initial hole-filling result is used as the input, then iteratively replaced with patches from the closest non-hole regions in the feature space.
-Iizuka \textit{et~al.}~\cite{iizuka2017globally} extend Content Encoders by defining both global and local discriminators, then apply Poisson blending as a post-processing.
+Iizuka \textit{et~al.}~\cite{iizuka2017globally} extend Content Encoders by defining both global and local discriminators, then apply a post-processing.
 Following this work, Yu \textit{et~al.}~\cite{yu2018generative} replaced the post-processing with a refinement network powered by the contextual attention layers.
-The recent work of Liu \textit{et~al.}~ \cite{liu2018image} obtains amazing inpainting results by using partial convolutions, \textit{i.e.}, the output pixel of every layer is only conditioned on previous synthesized values.
+The recent work of Liu \textit{et~al.}~ \cite{liu2018image} obtains amazing inpainting results by using partial convolutions.

-In contrast, Ulyanov \textit{et~al.}~\cite{ulyanov2017deep} found that there is no need for external dataset training.
+In contrast, the work by Ulyanov \textit{et~al.}~\cite{ulyanov2017deep} proves that there is no need for external dataset training.
 The generative network itself can rely on its structure to complete the corrupted image.
-However, this approach usually applies several iterations ($\sim$50000) to achieve good and detailed results.
+However, this approach usually applies several iterations ($\sim$50000) to get good and detailed results.